 Types: Cucumbers come in 3 different types.
 Slicing, pickling and burpless.
 Slicers are the dark green ones that we are traditionally used to seeing.
 Pickling (pictured) cucumbers have more bumps on the skin, tend to be more uniform in length.
 They are usually shorter and thicker.
 Burpless…well the name pretty much tells it all.

 Since I love bread and butter pickles, I decided to take a stab at a raw food recipe for them.
 Traditional recipes are based on vinegar and a lot of sugar.
 I substituted raw cider vinegar and agave.
 You can try this recipe with other sweeteners, too.
 Just add the sweetener to the vinegar a little at a time until it tastes balanced.

 While pickles can be made from any cucumbers, I did use the pickling cucumbers for this recipe.
 It can be easily doubled.

 - 1/2 sweet onion, sliced

 - 2 cups cider vinegar (raw)

-- 1/2 cup agave nectar (more or less to taste)
+- 1/2 cup agave nectar or liquid sweetener of your choice (more or less to taste)

 1. Mix together mustard seeds, vinegar and agave.